karoney-kn/Docker-commands/README.md

   <li> docker exec -it <container_id_or_name> <command>: Executes a command inside a running container.</li>
   <li>  docker logs <container_id_or_name>: Fetches the logs of a container.</li>

+# Docker Nginx
+  <li> docker run -p 80:80 nginx : >> you can assign any port you like your nginx to run on</li>
+ <li> docker run -p 4000:80 -d nginx : >> run in background ( -d stands for detach)</li>
+ <li> docker run -p 8000:80 -d --name dtest nginx : This is for running docker in background with a specified session name</li>

 # Other Useful Commands:

   <li> docker info: Displays system-wide information about Docker.</li>